Here we look at 2 index ETFs for Emerging Markets stocks – IEMG from iShares and VWO from Vanguard.

 Conclusion – IEMG vs. VWO

-IEMG and VWO are basically interchangeable.
-I like VWO just for its slightly lower fee and greater number of holdings, so I own it.
+IEMG and VWO are basically interchangeable, but your choice may come down to your view on Korea and subsequently, whether or not your portfolio is also exposed to ex-US Developed Markets.
+I already have Korea via VEA, so I like VWO just for its slightly lower fee and greater number of holdings, so I own it.
 Either is a fine choice for broad exposure to Emerging Markets.
 This is definitely a great pair to use for tax loss harvesting purposes to avoid a wash sale.

-Disclosure: I am long VWO in my own portfolio.
+Disclosure: I am long VEA and VWO in my own portfolio.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.